 Let’s say most viewers close your videos after about 45 seconds, this may tell you that your intros are too long so they close your video and move onto another one.
 With this information, you can then make sure to shorten your intro in your next videos.
 You can also see what videos are performing best, compare them to see what they have in common, and replicate this in future videos.
 Let’s say you’ve noticed that videos with a certain keyword in the title get more views.
 It’s a good idea to continue using this keyword in the title of future videos so that you can continue to get traffic.
 In this way, your analytics can help you identify the issues in your videos as well as what’s working.

 To give your YouTube channel a boost, get some help from Placeit!
-You can create videos, banners, thumbnails, social media posts, and even a logo for your channel in no time thanks to Placeit’s templates.
-For just $29 USD a month, get unlimited access to all of the templates you need to give your channel and brand a more professional look and feel.
+You can create videos, banners, thumbnails, social media posts, and more!
+Get unlimited access to all of the templates you need to give your channel and brand a more professional look and feel.